suryakorla/BlackFridaySalesPrediction/README.md

 # BlackFridaySalesPrediction
-Here Prediction of the Customer Behaviour is done..
+Here Predicting the customer behaviour using Machine Learning..